monomelodies/monad/README.md

 ## Authentication
 Monad supports multiple levels of authentication out of the box.
 E.g., all sections of your admin would be available to "root users", but only "writing blog posts" is available to editors.
-See [the corresponding section in the documentation](advanced/authentication.md) for info on how to do that.
-It also explains how minimal authentication should work (i.e., one user, admin-only).
+Authentication is explained in the [prerequisites section](overview/prerequisites.md) and there's also a [more detailed example](examples/authentication.md) showing how to identify various roles in your application.

 ## Styling
 If you installed via NPM you can `@import` the `style.css` file from the `lib`